Some Thoughts About Thinking

 —James Allen, As a Man Thinketh (emphasis added)

-“The happiness of your life depends on the quality of your thoughts.” (remember, it’s the way you choose to think).
+“The happiness of your life depends on the quality of your thoughts.” (remember, it’s the way you choose to think, so you can be happy if you choose to).

 —Marcus Aurelius (emphasis added)